nainiayoub/java-notes/README.md

 * A method can be an override for an overloaded method in a superclass.
 And you can overload a method that you are simultaneously overriding using another method.
 * You cannot have one method that is both a new overload and an override.
 * For a method to be an override, another method with the same signature must already exist in the superclass, and that means that this method cannot be a new override.

+## What is the difference between method overloading and method overriding in Java?
+* The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
+* __Overriding__ is all about giving a specific implementation to the inherited method of parent class while method __Overloading__ is about allowing a class to have more than one method having the same name, if their argument lists are different.